 This is an ongoing exercise and I intended to add to this article as I build the site.
 I’ll use this as an overview of the project, and will include links to other articles, both on this website and elsewhere, that go into more detail.
+Note that the screen prints below show examples of how the customiser can be used to change things such as colours, spacing and typography.
+However, since I am still tweaking the website and making changes as I go, the actual settings I use may not be the same as the examples shown.

 - First Steps